astronomer/docs/learn/airflow-databricks.md

     - **Login**: Your Databricks login username (email).
     - **Password**: Your [Databricks personal access token](https://docs.databricks.com/dev-tools/auth.html#databricks-personal-access-tokens).

 4. Create a new connection named `aws_conn`.
 Make sure the credentials you add have permission to read and write from your S3 bucket.
-If you are using a different object storage you will need to adjust this step to connect to your tooling.
+If you are using a different object storage you will need to adjust this step.

     - **Connection ID**: `aws_conn`.
     - **Connection Type**: `Amazon Web Services`.